Skip to main content

 Parameters

 --filesFiles / folders to remove (wildcard selection is supported, for example: ~/data/*.jpg ~/data/json).
 Notice: file path is the path within the dataset, not the local path.
-For links, you can specify their URL (for example, s3://bucket/data)No
+For links, you can specify their URL (for example, s3://bucket/data)Yes

---non-recursiveDisable recursive scan of filesYes
+--non-recursiveDisable recursive scan of filesNo

---verboseVerbose reportingYes
+--verboseVerbose reportingNo

 upload